 There is a common pattern used especially in Python scripts to expand the

-contents of a file as arguments.
+contents of a file as arguments (also known as a "response file").
 In BUILD.gn

 you will find: